sovware/directorist/readme.txt

 Directorist Business Directory offers free and cost-effective premium [Directorist Themes](https://directorist.com/theme/) to extend the look & functionalities of your directory listing website.

+🔥 **[dHotels](https://directorist.com/product/dhotels/)** - dHotels is mapped out with the aim to allow you to create a hotel directory website exactly the same way you have in your imagination.This hotel theme for WordPress is 100 % mobile responsive.
+Meaning, it fits any screen from mobile phones to desktops.

 🔥 **[dClassified](https://directorist.com/product/dclassified/)** - dClassified is a theme that is specially rigged up to create classified listing websites with aplomb.
 The theme is clean and simple yet one of the most powerful Classified WordPress themes with a string of useful features that you need to build your classified website.

 🔥 **[OneListing Pro](https://directorist.com/product/onelisting-pro/)** - If you are trying to create a directory website but are worried to give it the look the way you are portraying in your mind, OneListing Pro is the go-to theme for you.
 No matter which type of directory website you are going to build, OneListing Pro is designed in a way that can align with any design you can fantasize about.